 \subsubsection{Results}

-Figure~\ref{fig:child_topp_mlp} shows precision curves of all models with respect to the outcome $Y$ (out-of-home placement) and additional outcomes that are not observed by the models (services and substantiation).
+Figure~\ref{fig:child_topp_mlp} shows the precision curves of all models with respect to the observed outcome $Y$ (out-of-home placement) and to additional outcomes that are not observed by any of the models (services and substantiation).
 Some cut-offs have more practical relevance than others.
-While the decision support tool does not provide binary recommendations, the screen-in rates have remained constant throughout the years, even after the deployment of the tool~\citep{de2020case}.
-The county has resources to screen in approximately 40\% of the calls, and many calls are screened in solely on the basis of the information communicated in the call, therefore it is reasonable to assume that cutoffs around 25\%-35\% have the most practical relevance.
+Although the decision support tool does not provide binary recommendations, the screen-in rates have remained constant throughout the years~\citep{de2020case}.
+The county has resources to screen in approximately 40\% of the calls, and many calls are screened in solely on the basis of the information communicated in the call; therefore, it is reasonable to assume that cutoffs around 25\%-35\% have the most practical relevance.
 Figure~\ref{fig:child} shows precision at a 25\% cut-off.

 \paragraph{Implications of optimizing for an imperfect proxy.} The model trained to predict out-of-home placement (${f}_Y$) does substantially better than the model trained to predict human decisions (${f}_D$) when evaluated with respect to out-of-home placement.
 This result indicates that call workers underperform at this task and that learning from observed outcomes has value.
 However, when comparing ${f}_Y$ and ${f}_D$ across other outcomes, we observe that a model trained on human decisions offers substantially higher performance in identifying cases that require services and those that are substantiated, while ${f}_Y$ fails to prioritize these cases.
 These findings indicate that there are cases in which risk is considered by call workers but not captured in the target labels used to train ${f}_Y$; as a result, this model exhibits poor performance for these cases.
 Thus, empirical evidence points to the need to narrow the construct gap in this domain because solely optimizing for out-of-home placement could risk a failure to support children and families who would benefit from services and other interventions.

 \paragraph{Value of leveraging expert consistency.} The proposed label amalgamation, ${f}_\mathcal{A}$, successfully incorporates expert knowledge, and it considerably improves precision for cases that are substantiated and for which services are offered, compared to ${f}_Y$; meanwhile, it also retains performance with respect to out-of-home placement, substantially outperforming $f_D$ with respect to this outcome.
 This improvement can be seen in both Figure~\ref{fig:child_topp_mlp} and Figure~\ref{fig:child}.